sewenew/redis-llm/README.md

 ### redis-cli

-The following examples use the offical Redis client, i.e. *redis-cli*, to send redis-llm commands.
+The following examples use the offical Redis client, i.e. redis-cli, to send redis-llm commands.

+**NOTE**: If you send command with non-English, you should launch redis-cli with *--raw* option: `redis-cli --raw`.

 List module info: